With an estimated 48.9 million people in the US living with a disability, it’s crucial for companies to prioritize website accessibility.

 Major Elements: Website structure, clarity of ideas

-Tools: Semantic HTML (using notes in code to reinforce the purpose of elements on the page), accessible language, clear hierarchy of headers and subsequent information
+Tools: Structure using HTML5, accessible language, clear hierarchy of headers and subsequent information

 With special thanks to Mike Gifford from fellow Certified B Corp, Open Concept, and Jeanne Nauheimer, Dissemination Coordinator for the Center on Disability and Communication Inclusion at the University of Vermont for their advice and insight.